patrickdemooij9/SeoToolkit.Umbraco/README.md

 ### Script Manager
 Script manager easily allows your users to add new scripts to the website.
 They are able to quickly add Google Tag Manager or Hotjar with just a few clicks.
 It also gives them the ability for adding custom scripts if their script definition is not yet available.

+### Redirects
+Redirects allow you with an easy interface to create redirects from content/media to other nodes.
+You are also able to use regex redirects to handle a lot of redirects at once.

 ## Documentation
 All documentation about the package can be found here: https://seotoolkit.gitbook.io/useotoolkit/